Health Cards and Health Insurance Are Very Different

 For some people who don’t qualify for medical insurance, discount cards may be the only option.
 Individual health insurance generally is medically underwritten which means if a person has a medical condition that the insurance company does not want to insure, they will be unable to get health insurance.
 Most states have what are called pool plans, which will insure persons with medical conditions, but as you can imagine, these plans are extremely expensive.

-See also Vitamin B12 Benefits
+See also Benefits of Personal Health Records

 The real danger of these cards is the aggressive methods used to sell them.
 Many of these plans are actually sold as Multi Level Marketing plans.
 The sales representatives do not have to be licensed insurance agents, because the plans are not insurance.
 There interest is in adding people to their downline as that is how they make money.
 Learning the programs and carefully advising consumers as to what they are buying may not be the most important thing to these sales representatives.